 The Group's treasury function operates with the delegated authority of, and under policies approved by, the Board.
-The treasury function does not undertake any speculative trading activity and seeks to ensure that sufficient funding is available in line with policy and to maintain the agreed targeted headroom on key financial ratios.
+The treasury function does not act as a profit centre and does not undertake any speculative trading activity.
+It seeks to ensure that sufficient funding is available in line with policy and to maintain the agreed targeted headroom on key financial ratios.

-Long-term borrowings are at fixed rates to provide certainty or are indexed to inflation to match the Group's inflation-linked accretion to the RAV and to cash flows.
+Long-term borrowings are mainly at fixed rates to provide certainty or are indexed to inflation to match the Group's inflation-linked (RPI) accretion to the RAV and to cash flows.